1988 BMW 750iL sedan

 L – long wheelbase

 Beyond this, there were a few options available; one was a limited-slip differential.
 In addition, the buyer of a 750iL was paying the dreaded $1,850 gas guzzler tax—the original EPA estimate was 12 city/17 highway (the modern equivalent would be 11 city/16 highway).
-With a 27-gallon fuel tank, a 750iL owner could expect a range of between 330 to 350 miles with a 10% fuel reserve.
+With a capacious 27-gallon fuel tank, a 750iL owner could expect a range of 330 to 350 miles with a 10% fuel reserve.

-I remember being in one of these cars when it was new, and I felt it accelerated like a LearJet: weighing in at about 4,235 pounds, it still could do 0-60 mph in about 7.5 seconds and hit 155 mph—respectable sports car numbers in the late 1980s.
+I remember being in one of these cars when it was new, and I felt that it accelerated like a Learjet: weighing in at about 4,235 pounds, it still could do 0-60 mph in about 7.5 seconds and hit 155 mph—respectable sports car numbers in the late 1980s.
 At the time, Car and Driver called it “the sedan of choice when money is no object.”